Deformations of rational curves in positive characteristic: Jacobian numbers of curves over arbitrary fields

+Let $k^{\alg}$ be an algebraic closure of $k$ and let $k^{\rm{sep}}$ be the separable closure of $k$ in $k^{\alg}$.
 Let $C$ be a curve over $k$.
-(We recall that in this article, a \textit{curve} over $k$ simply means a separated scheme of finite type over $k$, which is of pure dimension $1$, and which may be reducible or non-reduced.)
+(Note that in this article, a \textit{curve} over $k$ is possibly non-proper, non-reduced, or reducible.)
 Let $\Omega^1_{C/k}$ be the sheaf of K\"ahler differentials on $C$ and let $\Fitt^1_{\O_C}(\Omega^1_{C/k}) \subset \O_C$ be the first Fitting ideal of $\Omega^1_{C/k}$.
 (For the definition and basic properties of Fitting ideals, we refer to \cite[Section 16.29]{GoertzWedhorn}.)